3 Signs Effacement Is Starting, & Your Labor Will Start Soon

-As your labor draws near, you’ll continually be looking for signs that it’s finally “happening.”
+As your labor draws near, you’ll continually be looking for signs that it’s finally happening.
 As sure as your OB-GYN may be, there’s really no telling exactly when your big day will be (unless you’re being induced, of course).
 But watching your body for signs is a great way to tell that you’re at least getting closer.
-You’ll hear the words “effaced” and “dilated” used a lot toward the end of your pregnancy, and it’s useful to know exactly what those terms mean.
-Once you do, you'll want to learn the signs effacement is starting.
+You’ll hear the words “effaced” and “dilated” used a lot toward the end of your pregnancy, and it’s useful to know exactly what those terms mean, as well as familiarize yourself with signs that effacement and dilation are starting.

-In most cases, effacement begins long before you go into labor.
+For first-time moms, however, effacement often begins long before you go into labor.
 It’s a process that takes different amounts of time for different women.
 Whether it happens overnight or over a few weeks, knowing the signs that your cervix is effacing can be helpful (and encouraging) as you prepare to give birth.

 1. Your Baby Has Dropped

-Although not directly related to your cervix, your baby "dropping" is an essential part of late pregnancy that will keep things moving towards labor.
-According to New Kids Center, as your baby lowers into your pelvis, their head puts pressure on your cervix, slowly causing it to thin and open for labor.
+Your baby "dropping" is an essential part of late pregnancy that will keep things moving towards labor.
 If you've noticed the shape of your bump changing, that you can suddenly breathe easier, or that your baby feels lower in your abdomen, they've likely dropped.